sarahciston/codingcare/posts/guide.md

 ![map of ladymouth](../assets/img/ladymouthappchart.png)

 For example, here's a map I made of my first Python project, called *ladymouth*.
 It did not yet include all these parts.
 As I learned what I would need to make it operate the way I imagined, I added each part.
 I ended up building only portions of the work, but this map helped me understand where I *could* go if I wanted to.
-It also helped me understand that I didn't have to try to do everything at once (which is a tendency of mine).{: .caption }
+It also helped me understand that I didn't have to try to do everything at once (which is a tendency of mine).
+{: .caption }

 How do you practice dreaming *critically*?